Theodora (wife of Justinian I): Critiques of Procopius

 Some modern historians argue that Procopius is not necessarily a reliable source for understanding Theodora.
 According to James Allan Evans, his aggressive portrayal of the empress reflects how the higher class circles felt threatened by her power, rather than her true reputation.
 For him, it is necessary to question that bias since Procopius' description is "the opposite of the reputation she cultivated".
 David Potter writes that some stories reflect the values that a good empress is pious and chaste while a bad empress is promiscuous and greedy.
 According to Averil Cameron, the portrayal of Justinian and Theodora as demons in the Secret History may reflect a common contemporary way to rationalize the inexplicable.
+Peter Heather observes that Theodora's "supposed sexual voracity is immortalised in the gossipy scholar Procopius' Secret History: arguably the most effective piece of character assassination ever written".

 Other modern historians believe that Procopius' narrative about Theodora is more reliable than often thought.
 Anthony Kaldellis and Clive Foss point out that a number of independent sources corroborate Procopius' claims, such as her background in theatre, the marriage legislation and her ruthlessness against her enemies.
 Contemporary texts other than Procopius' Secret History also confirm her involvement in the downfall of Silverius, Bishop of Rome and Priscus, the imperial secretary and Commander of the Excubitors.
 According to Foss, Procopius may have embellished, rather than invented, the story.